Lake Murray Lake Life

 The air is filled with the smell of fresh lawn clippings and charcoal grills and the sounds of summer echo through the streets of Ardmore.
 It’s our favorite time of year in south-central Oklahoma.

-For another great view of the lake, stay at the Lake Murray Lodge.
+For another great view of the lake, stay at the Lake Murray State Park Lodge.
 The lodge has 32 lakeside guest rooms with private balconies that are perfect for enjoying your morning cup of coffee.
-The lodge also features a waterfront restaurant to enjoy a meal with a gorgeous view.
+The lodge offers meeting areas, stunning views of the lake and features all the amenities you will need for a comfortable stay.
 Visitors can also stay directly on the lake at the Lake Murray Floating Cabins.
 These floating vacation villas are fully furnished and have private porches and docks to get you back on the water.

 If exploring the park is on your must-do list (and it should be), visit the Lake Murray Riding Stables to explore on horseback.
 Rides are available on weekends every hour from 10 a.m.- 4 p.m. and last about 45 minutes.
 The rides are great for groups or for venturing out solo.
 If horseback riding isn’t your style, they also offer hayrides.